campeterson/pry-notebook/README.markdown

-# What is Pry Notebook?
+# Pry Notebook
+A browser implementation of the Pry Ruby interactive shell - inspired by iPython Notebook

 ## Getting Started